LAND, UK, 2015 - 2016

 16 May 2015 - 15 May 2016

-LAND, a commission by the Landmark Trust, comprises five life-size standing sculptures by Antony Gormley cast in iron and installed at five spectacular Landmark sites personally selected by the artist.
+LAND, a commission by the Landmark Trust, comprises five life-size standing sculptures by Antony Gormley cast in iron and installed at five spectacular Landmark sites selected by the artist.
 Each sculpture has been specially designed and created for each building and its surroundings.

 All five points are connected by water.
-Four of them stand sentinel on our coastline and the fifth - anchoring the whole installation - on the South Stratford canal.
-The LAND sculptures are located at: Martello Tower, Aldeburgh, Suffolk; Clavell Tower, Kimmeridge Bay, Dorset; Saddell Bay, Mull of Kintyre, Scotland; Lengthsman's Cottage, Lowsonford, Warwickshire; and Lundy Island, Bristol Channel.
+Four of them stand sentinel on our coastline and the fifth - anchoring the whole installation - is on the South Stratford canal.
+The LAND sculptures are located at Martello Tower, Aldeburgh, Suffolk; Clavell Tower, Kimmeridge Bay, Dorset; Saddell Bay, Mull of Kintyre, Scotland; Lengthsman's Cottage, Lowsonford, Warwickshire; and Lundy Island, Bristol Channel.

-The five life-size vertical body-forms add a point of focus to each location, each conceived in relation to their sites, encouraging visitors to engage with elemental conditions and the different qualities of the North Sea, the English Channel, the Kilbrannan Sound, and the Bristol Channel and the open horizon between sea and sky.
+The five life-size vertical body-forms add a point of focus to each location, each conceived in relation to their sites, encouraging visitors to engage with elemental conditions and the different qualities of the North Sea, the English Channel, the Kilbrannan Sound, and the Bristol Channel, and the open horizon between sea and sky.
 The fifth location is a quiet site in a Warwickshire village, where the sculpture stands looking into the depths of the man-made lock, in contrast to the wild, ruggedness of the coastal sites.